openshift/enhancements/enhancements/machine-api/azure-ultra-disks.md

 -- Original Error: Code="InvalidParameter" Message="StorageAccountType UltraSSD_LRS can be used only when additionalCapabilities.ultraSSDEnabled is set."
 Target="managedDisk.storageAccountType`
 - If the deletion of Ultra Disks as Data Disks is not working as expected, Machines will be deleted and the Data Disks will be orphaned.
 This will be visible in error logs of the provider with a message along the lines of: `failed to delete Data Disk: xyz`
-- If the creation and attachment of Ultra Disks as Data disks is not working as expected because the user has chosen a region, availability zone or instance size which are incompatible with Ultra Disks, the machine provisioning will fail.
+- If the creation and attachment of Ultra Disks as Data Disks is not working as expected because the user has chosen a region, availability zone or instance size which are incompatible with Ultra Disks, the machine provisioning will fail.
   This will be visibile in the error logs of the provider with a message along the lines of: `vm size xyz does not support ultra disks in location xyz. select a different vm size or disable ultra disks`
 - If the mounting of an Ultra Disk backed Persistent Volume Claim (PVC), as a Volume in a Pod, is not working and the the Pod is stuck in `ContainerCreating` mode the issue can be debugged by describing the Pod.
   An example of this could be an error caused by the absence of the `UltraSSDEnabled` additional capability on the Machine backing the Node that is hosting the aformentioned Pod.
 This will manifest with the following Event: